 - Bake at 350 F for 15-20 minutes or until hot and bubbly.

-The meat can be substituted with any sort of diced fowl or seafood.
-You could make it vegetarian by using vegetable broth instead of chicken broth, and adding mushrooms.
+Substitute for any kind of protein, but poultry works best.
+You could make it vegetarian by using vegetable broth instead of chicken broth, and adding mushrooms!

 Number of servings (yield): 3